-- · Must be proficient in the English language - · Applicants whose native language is not English are required to provide TOEFL scores unless they have taken at least 90 college credit hours in a U.S. or Canadian institution of higher education. - Only Internet-based TOEFL (iBT) scores are accepted-submit to CAAPID - · Preference given to those scoring at or above a total score of 100 and 26 in speaking and listening
+- · Must be proficient in the English language - Applicants whose native language is not English are required to provide TOEFL scores unless they have taken at least 90 college credit hours or completed a Masters degree in a U.S. or Canadian institution of higher education. - Internet-based TOEFL (iBT) scores are also accepted-submit to CAAPID - Preference given to those scoring at or above a total score of 100 and 26 in speaking and listening